In my previous blog post about self-employed taxes in Canada, one thing I didn’t discuss was sales tax in Canada (GST, HST, and PST).

 Another common question I get asked is what sales tax do I collect for my business?
 Is it GST?
 HST?
 GST and PST?
 The answer depends on where the place of supply is.
 In other words, in which province are you supplying your goods and/or services to?

-And as you might guess, each province that requires PST to be charged also has their own list of exemptions:
+As you might also guess, each province that requires PST to be charged also has their own list of zero-rated goods and exempt supplies:

 - British Columbia PST exemptions